e-kotov/rJavaEnv/README.md

   version

-- Possibly allow downloading several Java distributions in one function call, e.g. different major versions of the same ‘flavour’ or different ‘flavours’ of the same major version
+- Possibly allow downloading several Java distributions in one function call, e.g. different major versions of the same 'flavour' or different 'flavours' of the same major version

 - Possibly add automation to get the Java that is required by specific Java-dependent R packages